 The following water restrictions have been adopted by both Aquarion Water Company and the Town of Greenwich.
 Water restrictions are on all outdoor irrigation by automatic irrigation systems and sprinkler type equipment limiting watering to 2-day per week.
 See chart below.

 Aquarion Variance Programs: Thank you for inquiring about the Aquarion Variance Program and conserving water.
-The variance programs are closed for the 2017 season and will reopen for applications on April 1, 2018.

 Irrigation variances may be granted for the following conditions:

 1. New Construction and/or Re-landscaping - sites with new vegetative cover and the twice per week water irrigation restriction may not be adequate to support the newly planted plantings/lawn.
 No variances will be issued during July and August (*see exceptions below).

 2. Large Irrigation Systems – this is for very large properties where the system cannot water the entire property within the two-day per week program.

 1. For Properties Serviced by Aquarion Water Company

 Applications for variances for properties serviced by the Aquarion Water Company